ChrisEOlsen/Self-Coasting/README.md

 > ⚠️ **NOTE:** Many of these services rely on the `Traefik+Authentik` stack for secure reverse proxying and authentication.
 A free Cloudflare account is necessary for these configurations to work right out of the gate. <br/>
 https://www.cloudflare.com/

+## 🧠 AI & LLMs

+- 🤖 **Ollama+WebUI**
+  A sleek frontend for interacting with local LLMs like Gemma using Ollama as the runtime.

+- 🤲 **Ollama+OpenHands**
+  An AI assissted coding platform that can interact with local LLM's for full privacy and control.

+---

 ---

 ## 🧩 Core Infrastructure